 More info: WE TRADERS

-The Dreams’ Time Capsule project have participated in the White Night Festival in Riga, on September 7th and 8th 2013.
-The participatory event was invited by the kim?
-Contemporary Art Center, and curated by the chief curator Zane Onckule.
+The Dreams’ Time Capsule project took place during the White Night Festival in Riga, on September 7th and 8th 2013 and it was open from 2pm to 3am on the 7th and then for the whole day on the 8th.
+The participatory event was produced by the kim?
+Contemporary Art Center and curated by Zane Onckule.